Soft power: Measurement

-The first attempt to measure soft power through a composite index was created and published by the Institute for Government and the media company Monocle in 2010.
-The IfG-Monocle Soft Power Index combined a range of statistical metrics and subjective panel scores to measure the soft power resources of 26 countries.
+An initial undertaking to measure soft power through a composite index was published by the Institute for Government (IfG) and the media company Monocle in 2010.
+The IfG-Monocle Soft Power Index, created by then IfG senior researcher Jonathan McClory, combined a range of statistical metrics and subjective panel scores to measure the soft power resources of 26 countries.
 The metrics were organized according to a framework of five sub-indices including culture, diplomacy, education, business/innovation, and government.
 The index is said to measure the soft power resources of countries, and does not translate directly into ability influence.
 Monocle has published an annual Soft Power Survey since then.
 As of 2016/17, the list is calculated using around 50 factors that indicate the use of soft power, including the number of cultural missions (primarily language schools), Olympic medals, the quality of a country's architecture and business brands.

 The Soft Power 30, which includes a foreword by Joseph Nye, is a ranking of countries' soft power produced and published by the media company Portland in 2015.
-The ranking is based on "the quality of a country’s political institutions, the extent of their cultural appeal, the strength of their diplomatic network, the global reputation of their higher education system, the attractiveness of their economic model, and a country’s digital engagement with the world."
+The ranking is based on "the quality of a country's political institutions, the extent of their cultural appeal, the strength of their diplomatic network, the global reputation of their higher education system, the attractiveness of their economic model, and a country's digital engagement with the world."

 The Elcano Global Presence Report scores the EU first for soft presence.
 Soft power, then, represents the third behavioral way of getting the outcomes you want.
 Soft power is contrasted with hard power, which has historically been the predominant realist measure of national power, through quantitative metrics such as population size, concrete military assets, or a nation's gross domestic product.
 But having such resources does not always produce the desired outcomes, as the United States discovered in the Vietnam War.

 The success of soft power heavily depends on the actor's reputation within the international community, as well as the flow of information between actors.
 Thus, soft power is often associated with the rise of globalization and neoliberal international relations theory.
 Popular culture and mass media are regularly identified as a source of soft power, as is the spread of a national language or a particular set of normative structures.
 More particularly, international news was found crucial in shaping the image and reputation of foreign countries.
-The high prominence of the US in international news, for example, has been linked to its soft power.
-Positive news coverage was associated with positive international views, while negative news coverage with negative views.